Skip to main content

 Major Trails And Attractions

-The park offers access to pristine Atlantic Forest beaches rarely reachable by vehicle, providing a secluded coastal experience distinct from the developed beaches of Peruíbe town.
+The Itingucu nucleus of the park offers access to Atlantic Forest beaches, the Paraiso waterfall (fed by the Itingucu river, approximately 35 meters tall), and trails through coastal restinga and forest margins.
 The Una River estuary provides opportunities for canoe and kayak exploration through mangrove channels.
-Walking trails through coastal restinga and forest margins allow wildlife observation, particularly for birds and reptiles adapted to the coastal scrub.
 The rocky headlands offer dramatic ocean views and access to tide pools rich with marine invertebrates.
-Sea turtle nesting observation is available during nesting season (November–March) through organized TAMAR programs.
-The park's lack of development infrastructure means visitors must be self-sufficient.
+Sea turtle nesting observation is available during nesting season through organized TAMAR programs.
+The Arpoador nucleus is open only for scientific and educational visits.
+[1]

 Visitor Facilities And Travel